Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: Abstract

 \section{Abstract}

 We address the intrinsic dimensionality (ID) of high-dimensional trajectories, comprising $n_s = 4\,000\,000$ data points, of the Fermi-Pasta-Ulam-Tsingou (FPUT) $\beta$ model with $N = 32$ oscillators.
-To this end, a deep autoencoder (DAE) model is employed to infer the ID in the weakly nonlinear regime ($\beta \lesssim 1$).
-We find that the trajectories lie on a nonlinear manifold of dimension $m^{\ast} = 2$ embedded in a $64$-dimensional phase space.
-The DAE further reveals that this dimensionality increases to $m^{\ast} = 3$ at $\beta = 1.1$, coinciding with a symmetry breaking transition, in which additional energy modes with even wave numbers $k = 2, 4$ become excited.
-Finally, we discuss the limitations of the linear approach based on principal component analysis (PCA), which fails to capture the underlying structure of the data and therefore yields unreliable results in most cases.
+To this end, a deep autoencoder (DAE) is used to infer the ID in the weakly nonlinear regime where energy recurrences are observed ($\beta \lesssim 1$).
+We find that the trajectories lie on a nonlinear Riemannian manifold of dimension $m^{\ast} = 2$ embedded in a $64$-dimensional phase space.
+By contrast, principal component analysis (PCA) together with the Participation Ratio (PR) method provides only a reasonable upper bound on the ID for each value of $\beta$.
+Our DAE further reveals that the ID increases to $m^{\ast} = 3$ at $\beta = 1.1$, coinciding with a symmetry-breaking (SB) phenomenon characteristic of the $\beta$ model, in which additional energy modes with even wave numbers $k = 2, 4$ become excited.
+Notably, the SB phenomenon cannot be detected by the linear approach provided by PCA.